Euphorbia Growth and Care Guide

 Fertilizer Needs

-For perennial Euphorbia, a single application of balanced, slow-release fertilizer in early spring is usually sufficient to support growth.
+For perennial Euphorbia, a single application of balanced, slow-release fertilizer in early Spring is usually sufficient to support growth.
 Annual Euphorbia may benefit from monthly feedings with a water-soluble fertilizer during the growing season to replenish nutrients.
+No more than that.
 Over-fertilizing can lead to excessive foliage growth at the expense of blooms, so moderation is key.

 Pruning & Maintenance